anujkhare/darknet-tennis/README.md

   dependencies.
 I uploaded a Dockerfile for building it [here]().
 Overall, given it's complexity to work with, I chose to look for alternatives.

-- You-Only-Look-Once (YOLO) (Darknet): This is a real-time object detection pipeline built using C and CUDA.
+- You-Only-Look-Once ([YOLO](http://pjreddie.com/darknet/yolo)): This is a real-time object detection pipeline built using C and CUDA.

 ## Training YOLO for racket images
-I will upload instructions to setup the training data and train the model later.
+*I will upload instructions to setup the training data and train the model later.*

 I took a YOLO model pre-trained on MS-COCO (which already has a tennis-racket class), and just suppressed the output for all other classes.
 As a result, the